2013 Military Training Technology – Top Simulation & Training Companies

 NASA’s most prestigious awards are approved by the Administrator and presented to a number of carefully selected individuals and groups of individuals, both Government and non-Government, who have distinguished themselves by making outstanding contributions to the Agency’s mission.
 The Chair of the Incentive Awards Board (IAB) annually requests nominations for the various NASA awards.
 After a rigorous review, the nominations are forwarded to the IAB chair for approval.
 NASA medals and/or certificates are, subsequently, presented to the award recipients by the Agency’s highest officials at the annual awards ceremonies held at NASA Headquarters and each NASA Center.

-Military Training Technology Magazine selected ARA and Virtual Heroes as a ‘Top Simulation and Training Company in 2011 and 2010.’
+Military Training Technology Magazine selected ARA and Virtual Heroes as a ‘Top Simulation and Training Company in 2010 – 2012.’
 Sponsored by KMI Media Group, this annual process recognizes the companies that have made the most significant contributions to the training community with their products and services.

 2010 Best Government Game, I/ITSEC, Serious Games Showcase & Challenge (Moonbase Alpha)